junaidgamer/junaidgamer/README.md

-- 👋 Hi, I’m @junaid
+- 👋 Hi, I’m @junaidwali
-- Front End Devloper.
+- Full Stack Devlopment.
-- Just a Beginner........
+- A2k Intern........

 <!---
 junaidgamer/junaidgamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.